-When conducting an assessment of manufacturing readiness, there should be a well-defined hierarchy among the elements assessed.
+When conducting an MRL Assessment, there should be a well-defined hierarchy among the elements assessed.
 The hierarchy should start at the system level and flow down to the lowest component that forms the smallest unit for examination.
-The assessment team should determine the MRL threads applicable to each element in the hierarchy and identify the needed system level test and assembly processes that require an MRL assignment.
+The assessment team should determine the MRL threads applicable to each element in the hierarchy and identify the needed systems-level test and assembly processes that require an MRL assignment.
 This includes test and assembly steps that would be included in a subsystem or component fabrication.
 For example, a Printed Wiring Board (PWB) has several assembly and testing steps during the fabrication of the board.
-That PWB would be included in a subsystem buildup in an avionics box (i.e., radar) that may require a next higher level assembly and test process.
+That PWB would be included in a subsystem buildup in an avionics box (e.g., radar) that may require a next higher-level assembly and test process.

-The threads also serve as a guide or completeness check to alert the assessment team of the need to examine other areas.
+The threads also serve as a guide to alert the assessment team of the need to examine other areas.
 For example, the self-assessment may be for a missile guidance system (as initially determined by the taxonomy in Section 4.3) that was reported to be MRL 3 but targeted to be MRL 4.
 Additional detail may be needed to discern why it was assessed at MRL 3 and identify the critical steps needed to mature it.
-Therefore, further assessments may be necessary at the component level as shown in Figure 4-2.
+Therefore, further component-level assessments may be necessary as shown in Figure 4-2.

-Subsystem MRL Criteria Observations Most Critical Guidance 3 Lacking detailed process information Key suppliers identified; need key performance parameters Need detailed process plans Detector from Supplier ADesign and production issuesNo alternate source Date Processor 3 New processor architectureImmature design toolsNew attachment processes needed Board supplier cannot test at its siteLow yields on initial run Propulsion 6 Same as other systems in useNew component scheme Revalidate manufacturing processSupplier ability to handle increased rate Air Vehicle 7 Same supplier as System X Need to test new mating and assembly processes at the prime No critical items Test Plan 6 Several instances of redesign work and new test processes New test strategy and planWhat will new design incorporateManufacturing experience vital
+Subsystem MRL Criteria Observations Most Critical Guidance 3 Lacking detailed process information Key suppliers identified; need key performance parameters Need detailed process plans Detector from Supplier A Design and production issues No alternate source Data Processor 3 New processor architecture Immature design tools New attachment processes needed Board supplier cannot test at its site Low yields on initial run Propulsion 6 Same as other systems in useNew component scheme Revalidate manufacturing process Supplier ability to handle increased rate Air Vehicle 7 Same supplier as System X Need to test new mating and assembly processes at the prime No critical items incorporate Manufacturing experience vital Test Plan 6 Several instances of redesign work and new test processes New test strategy and plan What will new design incorporate Manufacturing experience vital -- ----------- --- --- --

-Figure 4-2 Example of Added Detail Derived from Site Visits
+Figure 4-2 - Example of Added Detail Derived from Site Visits

 During the assessment process, a component or subsystem may be found to be more complex than originally thought, so an even more detailed analysis, or "deep dive," may be warranted.
 If the assessment team determines further examination of critical components is necessary, the MRL threads should be applied at that level.
-Subcomponents are examined along with process steps, and an MRL is determined for this final sub-tier element.
+Sub-components are examined along with process steps, and an MRL is determined for this final sub-tier element.
 Team members should seek existing, objective documentation that supports assessment results in key areas (e.g., plans, yield data, reports, briefings, work instructions).

 In determining the manufacturing readiness of a component or subsystem, use the MRL criteria to structure the review and establish targets for each thread/sub-thread.
-If the target criteria are not met, the team should analyze and characterize the risks utilizing the approach in the "DoD Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs".
+If the target criteria are not met, the team should analyze and characterize the risks utilizing the approach in the "DoD Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs" available at the USD(R&E) Engineering Resources for Program Offices website.
 The team assesses the likelihood and severity of the risks from each thread/sub-thread not met by the component or subsystem.

 Finally, the assessment team should include the actions necessary to mitigate the risks and achieve the target level in time to transition a technology or product; or support a milestone decision with manageable risk.
+Risk mitigation strategies should be developed into a MMP.